 Stewart School maintains an open-door policy, and encourages communication, transparency, and trust.
 If a problem exists, the student is to see their instructor first to find a solution.
-If the problem cannot be resolved at this level, the student is encouraged to write a brief description of the problem and approach the School Director for a resolution.
+If the problem cannot be resolved at this level, the student is asked to complete a student Complaint and/or Grievance form and submit it to the School Director.
 In most cases the problem can be resolved at this point, but in an instance where it cannot the school owner may be contacted (PO Box 873 Dubuque, Iowa 52004 or 563-588-2379 x 308).
 A formal documentation of the complaint/grievance will be made and signed by both the student and the School Director with the plan of action or the outcome.
 This will be placed in the student file.